Mary Woronov: Cult Queen

 In the mythology of American underground cinema, few figures endure like Mary Woronov: a survivor who transformed her adventures through Warhol's Factory into a creative life that continues to resonate with the youth, punk rock fans, gay audiences, and indie dreamers alike.

 "I'm thrilled to be a cult queen.
 Cult movie fans are good people.
+They like movies for very special reasons."

 Director Francesca Di Amico and Claudia Unger